Seagate/cortx/doc/CORTX on JBOD.rst

 Configuration
 -------------

-Execute the below mentioned commands on the where CSM service would run after fresh installation.
+Execute the below mentioned commands on the node where CSM service would run after fresh installation.

 ::